caleb531/youversion-suggest-api/README.md

 - A verse (e.g. "Psalm 23:1")
 - A range of verses (e.g. "Matthew 11:28-30")

-Please also keep in mind that most of the functions below are asynchronous and return promises instead of the direct values.
-These promise-returning functions are identified below as being 'async'; you can also follow each example and look for the use of the `await` syntax.
+Please also keep in mind that all API functions are asynchronous and return promises instead of the direct values.
+These async functions are indicated by use of the `await` syntax in the below examples.

 ### Installation